msigley/jquery-chaos-modal/README.md

 ### Supported options:
 #### data-chaos-modal-max-width :
 Sets the maximum width of the modal in pixels.
 Default 960.
+#### data-chaos-modal-css-class :
+Sets the css class attribute on the current modal div.
+Default false.
 #### data-chaos-modal-close-link :
 Sets whether or not to display the default close link.
 Default true.
 #### data-chaos-modal-print-link :